osg-htc/user-school-2018/docs/materials/day1/part3-ex3-job-retry.md

 Again, you may be able to figure out what this new program does.

-1. Save the script to a new file named `murphy2.py`
+1. Save the script to a new file named `murphy2.py`.
-2. Copy your previous submit file to a new name and change the `executable` to `murphy2.py`
+1. Copy your previous submit file to a new name and change the `executable` to `murphy2.py`.
-3. If you like, submit the new file — but after a while be sure to remove the whole cluster to clear out the “hung” jobs.
+1. If you like, submit the new file — but after a while be sure to remove the whole cluster to clear out the “hung” jobs.
-4. Now try to change the submit file to automatically remove any jobs that **run** for more than one minute.
-You can make this change with just a single line in your submit file\\ <pre class="file">periodic\_remove = (JobStatus == 2) && (CurrentTime - EnteredCurrentStatus) > 60</pre>
+1. Now try to change the submit file to automatically remove any jobs that **run** for more than one minute.
+You can make this change with just a single line in your submit file

+        :::file
+        periodic_remove = (JobStatus == 2) && ( (CurrentTime - EnteredCurrentStatus) > 60 )

-5. Submit the new file.
+1. Submit the new file.
 Do the long running jobs get removed?
 What does `condor_history` show for the cluster after all jobs are done?
+Which job status (i.e. idle, held, running) do you think "JobStatus == 2" corresponds to?

 Bonus Exercise
 --------------